fieldtrip/website/tutorial/layout.md

 The MATLAB file can subsequently be specified as cfg.layout='layout_ecog.mat' whenever you need a layout for plotting.
 Alternatively, you can specify the layout like `cfg.layout=layout_ecog`.

+{% include markup/warning %}

-The advantage of the MATLAB file over the ASCII file, is that the MATLAB file can also contain a user-specified outline of the head and user-specified mask, whereas for the ASCII layout file the same circle with nose and ears will be used.
+The advantage of the MATLAB file over the ASCII .lay file, is that the MATLAB file can also contain a user-specified outline of the head and user-specified mask, whereas for the ASCII layout file the same circle with nose and ears will be used.

+{% include markup/end %}

 ## Functions that require a layout configuration